by Clark D. Rodeffer

 As planned, East scores another point with the [5:5].
 South, exasperated by North’s errors, and seeing no good scoring opportunities, plays the [1:0] in a poor location.
 West, knowing the [0:0] is still out, plays the [3:0] in such a way that only East may score with it.
 North ends the round by finally playing the [4:4], scoring a much needed point.
 At the end of the sixth round, E-W leads in points, five to four, and the hands and tableau appear as follows:

 - East - [0:0]

 - West - [1:1]

 East scores with the [0:0].
 South knows that the [1:1] is still out there, but can’t completely shut E-W out of ones for the penalty point, so he lays off the [3:1].
 West plays the [1:1] in the deep slot, and North lays off the [6:2].
 At the end of the hand, E-W leads six points to four, and the tableau appears as follows:

 A two point deficit is not too bad, but the N-S team will have to play aggressively in the upcoming hands if they want to make up the lost ground.
 In particular, North had better pay more attention to the game.

 This is Broadway version 1.1.4, copyright © Clark D. Rodeffer , August 30, 2006.
-The name Broadway was suggested by Jonathan and Ruth Norris, and won a poll conducted to name this game in late 2006 and early 2007.
+The name Broadway was suggested by Jonathan Norris and Ruth Sanderson, and won a poll conducted to name this game in late 2006 and early 2007.